materialdoc/materialdoc-web/content/buttons.md

 ![](_images/flat-button-intro-v2.png)

 ?> From google material design [documentation](http://www.google.com.ua/design/spec/components/buttons.html#buttons-flat-raised-buttons).
-A button made of ink that displays ink reactions on press but does not lift.
+<br><br>A button made of ink that displays ink reactions on press but does not lift.

 ### How to add?